basho-labs/docker-images/riak/test/README.md

 # Riak Docker tests

-The `riak_docker` module contains a test fixture for working with a Dockerized Riak cluster.
+The `riak_docker` module contains a pytest test fixture for working with a Dockerized Riak cluster.

 #### Pre-requisites